Bash If Else Statement: How to Use it in Your Scripts

 Basic Syntax of The Bash If Else Statement

+Every day we make hundreds of decisions and the same happens when you write code.
 The logic of your program changes depending on conditions that are verified during the execution of the program.

-Let’s say you are writing a Bash script and you want to check if a subdirectory called “demo” is present in the current directory.
+Let’s say you are writing a Bash script and want to check if a subdirectory called “demo” is present in the current directory.

-Otherwise (else) it creates the directory and prints “The directory demo has been created”.
+If the directory exists the script prints “The directory demo already exists”, otherwise (else) it creates the directory and prints “The directory demo has been created”.
+This logic is built using an if-else statement.

 Below you can see the Bash if else syntax (the same logic applies to pretty much every programming language):